-Traditional leaders and other authorities in Kwahu will align themselves with some historical and traditional clothes design which were worn in the past and inculcate them in their present time fashion trends for sustenance of culture as revealed in the socio-cultural lives of the people.
+Traditional leaders and other authorities in Kwahu will align themselves with some historical and traditional clothes design which were worn since 1950's and inculcate them in their present time fashion trends for sustenance of culture as revealed in the sociocultural lives of the people.
 It will also benefit cultural organizers, anthropologists, ethnographers, lecturers in African Arts, researchers, film or stage directors, costumiers, fashion designers, and readers who may desire to upgrade their knowledge on Kwahu dress culture.

-Citizens will abreast themselves with the historical records of royal regalia among Kwahu chiefs, concerning their indigenous and contemporary clothes, the effect of foreign domination, and the need/ significance of preserving Kwahus chief's costumes for future reference.
+Citizens will be educated on the historical records of costumes among Kwahu chiefs, concerning their indigenous and contemporary clothes, the effect of foreign domination, and the need/ significance of preserving Kwahus chief's costumes for future reference.

-African Art and theatre of Art student's in second cycle schools, colleges, polytechnics and universities will be able to depict the right dress style for a Kwahu chief in terms of role play in stage display or performance.
+African Art and theatre of Art student's second cycle schools, colleges, polytechnics and universities will be able to depict the right dress style for a Kwahu chief in terms of role play in stage display or performance.